Learning how to build a chopper frame build is a great project. It's rewarding in many ways.

 A frame jig is one of the most helpful frame building tools you'll have in your shop.
 So it requires it own page.
 Click here to read more about the frame jig.

-A frame jig for your chopper frame is what holds the tubing lightly in place, at the correct angles, while you are welding it.
+what holds the tubing lightly in place, at the correct angles, while you

 Or, you can make your own jig (great project, by the way).

-frame on jig
+A 'custom builder's' frame jig

 The first thing that all jigs need is a solid base that is true (perfectly level).
 This doesn't in itself have to be hi-tech, and can be metal girders stacked on blocks or set on a perfectly level workbench.

-Some jigs are vertical and you build the bike as though it was balanced on its back wheel, but I find it easier to visualize the bike in the position it is going to end up being ridden.
+was balanced on its back wheel, but I find it easier to visualize the

-Next you will need some fixed points of reference for putting the bike together, such as fixed tubes for sliding the neck tube onto (fixed at the correct angle) and for mounting the axle points.
+such as fixed tubes for sliding the neck tube onto (fixed at the

 Also you need to remember that once the frame is welded, it needs to come off the frame jig to become a street going vehicle - don't jam it in place with an immovable axle mount and an angled neck support strut!